Raspberries and Kohlrabi

 Notes

-• To keep the meatballs from sticking to your hands when rolling them into balls, spray your hands with a little nonstick cooking spray.
+To keep the meatballs from sticking to your hands when rolling them into balls, spray your hands with a little nonstick cooking spray or coat them in a little oil.

-• Don’t overwork the meat.
+Do not overwork the meatballs.
 Mixing the ingredients by hand allows you to ensure the ingredients are combined completely without overworking the mixture.
 Overworking the mixture creates tight tough meatballs.

-• If you are looking for a shortcut, feel free to substitute your favorite bottled teriyaki sauce.
+If you are looking for a shortcut, using your favorite bottled teriyaki sauce is a great way to save a bit of time.

 Nutrition